geoserver/geoserver/src/release/installer/win/README.md

 - In order to install and run GeoServer as a Windows service, a Java wrapper application is required.
 Here we have used the [Java Service Launcher](https://roeschter.de/) (JSL), included in the `build/wrapper` folder.
 For more information about the wrapper, please have a look at the `README.md` file in that folder.

 The `Dockerfile` included in this directory is used to create a Windows Docker image that can also build the installer.
-An Azure container using this image has been deployed to the Azure Container Registry (ACR) and is currently being used to build and deploy the Windows installer to SourceForge as part of the GeoServer CI/CD pipeline.
+In order to build the Windows installer as part of the CI/CD GeoServer pipeline, this image needs to be built on and deployed to the Azure Container Registry (ACR).
+Using an Azure DevOps pipeline, the installer build is triggered after each successful GeoServer release and nightly build (Jenkins).
+Build artifacts are pushed to SourceForge.